|

 the Mr. Universe competition, not having the muscle

 definition of American winner Chester Yorton.
-Charles "Wag"

-he had little money, Bennett invited him to stay in his
+As he had little money, Bennett invited him to stay in his

 crowded family home above one of his two gyms in Forest